viamrobotics/docs/docs/program/python-venv.md

 ## Setup your IDE

-You'll now want to point your IDE to use the python interpreter of your new environment, rather than the default interpreter, likely the global python interpreter.
+Now, point your IDE to use the python interpreter of your new environment, rather than the default interpreter, likely the global python interpreter.

 The following steps are for VS Code.
 If you're not using VS Code, please read your IDE's documentation on selecting python interpreters.